-Not Rex: Regan Russell Lives!
+Not Rex: Regan Russell lives

-On June 19, 2020 animal rights activist Regan Russell was run down and killed by a pig transport truck in front of the Fearman's slaughterhouse in Burlington Ontario.
+On June 19, 2020, animal rights activist Regan Russell was run down and killed by a pig transport truck in front of the Fearman's slaughterhouse in Burlington, Ontario.
 She gave her life in the service of humanity, and of life itself.

 Thank you for reading this story…